ksmith4134/strapi-reset-password-token/README.md

 - No email provider required but this token is often used in the url of a reset-password email link.
 - Returns sanitized user data

+### Note
+This API was designed to be used when a user knows their credentials, but you, the "admin", are forcing them into a password-reset flow.

 ### Important
 - place this repo's root folder in your Strapi src/api folder
 - the final destination will look like: src/api/get-token